 In contrast to a typical in-class presentation that vanishes into thin air with little feedback, video assignments can be powerful learning tools for students as a persuasive visual argument requires deep, iterative conceptual and rhetorical thinking.
 Not only is it necessary for the student to synthesize various sources on the subject content, but she must also write it down as a script, read it, decide who to interview or record, and then create a video, requiring hours of filming and subsequent editing.
 Each of these steps repeatedly exposes and reinforces the subject content.
 Additionally, student created videos place students on display, and as such, students make a greater effort to master the subject content so as to avoid embarrassment in front of their peers.
 So students get to practice and demonstrate their grasp of key course concepts, but student-made video also promotes creativity and individuality, basically eliminating concerns about plagiarism.

 A great deal of research reveals students themselves find video projects to be more beneficial to their own understanding and mastery of subject material.
 Consider a study conducted by Greene and Crespi (2012) on the perceived value of college student created videos as a tool for enhancing the student learning experience.
 They looked at two different business courses in a state university.
-One of the courses was an undergraduate accounting course and the other is an undergraduate marketing course, both in a school of business.
+One of the courses was an undergraduate accounting course and the other was an undergraduate marketing course, both in a school of business.

 Each course assigned its students a video project to test their mastery of the material.
 The survey data gathered from the students who created the videos revealed that students found such projects “creative, unique and educational.”
 Moreover, the students who watched the creative projects found that the “the videos were extremely helpful, put a fun twist on learning experiences, a very good way to review material while helping others to understand the material, interesting to see the material learned in a video format, were a good learning experience, and a simple way to remember/learn the material.”